 Step 7.
 Under Save as Type, select All Files.

 Step 8.
-Under file name, delete everything and replace it with FolderLocker.bat
+Under the file name, delete everything and replace it with FolderLocker.bat

 Step 9.
 Click Save and exit the document.
-If you receive a prompt regarding the extension change, tick on Yes to confirm.
+If you receive a prompt regarding the extension change, click Yes to confirm.

 Step 10.
-In the Explorer Window, double-click on Folder Locker .bat executable.
-You will see that the Locker folder will appear in the same location as the hide-to-be files.
+In the Explorer Window, double-click on the Folder Locker .bat executable.
+You will see that the Locker folder will appear in the exact location of the hide-to-be files.

 Step 11.
 Place the files you want to password-protect in the Locker folder.